pourmalek/CovidVisualizedGlobal/20220204/README.md

 **Daily reported cases** show a small upward nudge after their most recent peaks at the Global level and in WHO regions, except AFRO (_decreasing_).
 Daily cases have _not peaked_ in EURO and EMRO yet.

+**Daily reported COVID-19 deaths** are _increasing_ at the Global level and in WHO regions AMRO (PAHO), EURO, and SAERO.
+They are _slightly increasing_ in EMRO, _stagnating_ in WPRO, and _decreasing_ in AFRO.

+**Daily reported COVID-19 cases** show a _small upward nudge_ after their most recent peaks at the Global level and in WHO region AMRO (PAHO).
+They are increasing and have _not peaked yet_ in EURO and EMRO, are _stagnating_ in WPRO, and _decreasing_ in AFRO.

 <br/><br/>

 ### Selected graphs